 Keep in mind, however, that you’ll also have to pay $7.99 for shipping, bringing it much closer to ObboMed’s price—although the latter doesn’t include a pump.

 On the other hand, if inflation speed and ease of use are one of your primary must-haves, such as for those experiencing arthritis or other dexterity concerns, Contour is the only model in our table that comes with an electric pump.
 In other words, simply plug it in, and it will handle the rest.

 However, if you travel frequently and want to bring your inflatable leg rest along you tucked away in a bag or suitcase, the electric pump’s added size and weight could be a detriment.

-Finally, while Lounge Doctor is the most expensive inflatable leg rest above, it’s also available in three sizes, which could deliver maximum benefits based on your height (again, we didn’t test any of these models during our research).
+Finally, while Lounge Doctor is the most expensive inflatable leg rest above, it’s also available in three sizes, which could deliver maximum benefits based on your height.

 The manufacturer also is the only one that advertises Lounge Doctor is eligible for purchase using your FSA account, at least on Amazon, depending on how you prefer to pay.